 Squamous carcinoma in situ is a type of non-invasive skin cancer.
-Squamous carcinoma in situ starts from the squamous cells in the epidermis.
+The tumour starts from the cells normally found on the surface of the skin.
 Another name for squamous carcinoma in situ in the skin is Bowen’s disease.
-If left untreated, most tumours will eventually turn into an invasive type of cancer called squamous cell carcinoma.
+If left untreated, most tumours will eventually turn into a type of cancer called invasive squamous cell carcinoma.

 Most tumours that occur in older adults develop as a result of the cells in the epidermis being damaged by UV light from the sun.
 Long-term exposure to UV radiation from tanning beds can cause similar damage.
 People who have immunosuppression due to organ transplantation or HIV infection are also at increased risk of developing squamous carcinoma in situ.